Burning and dumping trash is illegal in Vermont.

 Burning household trash is illegal, whether you do it in a barrel or in your woodstove.
 Burning trash causes pollution.
 The fire in a burn barrel or pile is not hot enough to destroy toxic substances released by burning materials.
 Furthermore, there are no safeguards to capture toxins in the smoke, released in concentrated form at ground level where they are easily inhaled.
 Smoke from burn barrels affects the health of some people immediately, causing eye irritation, asthma, or restricted breathing.
 Children are most at risk, since they breathe more quickly than adults and absorb up to six times as much contamination by breathing the same air.
 Chronic diseases like emphysema can develop over time with low exposure to air contaminants.

-If you are planning to burn clean, natural brush or leaves, you should contact your local fire warden first to see if there are any current restrictions on burning in your area, and to see if you require a burn permit.
-Click here for contact information for the local fire wardens in Addison County.
+If you are planning to burn clean, natural wood, brush or leaves, you should contact your local fire warden first to see if there are any current restrictions on burning in your area, and to see if you require a burn permit.

 Dumping and littering threatens watersheds, drinking water, and wildlife.
 Heavy metals and other noxious substances in trash contaminate the ecosystem, and harm animals that consume or get caught in these materials.
 Please help protect the environment, our drinking water, and our health by properly disposing of waste!